Lake Jesup

 Lake Jesup is the largest lake in Seminole County, Florida, United States and is one of many that make up the St. Johns River.
 Located along the middle basin of the St. Johns, the lake encompasses an area of approximately 16000 acre, including open water and floodplain.
 It is named in honor of Brigadier General Thomas Jesup, an American military officer who served in the Second Seminole War.
 The lake is bisected by one of the state's longest free-standing bridges, part of the Seminole County Expressway (SR 417).

 The lake is home to a wide variety of species and is considered to support one of the state's densest populations of alligators.
 Drivers on the bridge across the lake are likely to see eagles (osprey and bald eagles) perched on the light posts watching for fish.

 During the 1960s, the toll of decades of abuse and neglect was very apparent.
 Wastewater discharged directly into the lake, stormwater discharges from surrounding communities, the construction of berms that segregated the lake from parts of its floodplain, and a causeway that reduced the lake's connection with the St. Johns River all took their toll on the ecosystem.
-The discharges resulted in significant algal growth, fish kills, and a thick layer of muck more than 9½ feet deep in some areas sitting on the bottom of the lake that now averages only six feet in depth.
+The discharges resulted in significant algae growth, fish kills, and a thick layer of muck more than 9½ feet deep in some areas sitting on the bottom of the lake that now averages only six feet in depth.
 The berm construction aggravated this problem by limiting the lake's ability to cleanse itself.